 - Composting and fertilizers

-- Beekeeping (Apis mellifera and Melipona beecheii = native stingless bees)
+- Beekeeping (Melipona beecheii = native stingless bees)

 - Waste managemente: zero waste philosophy

 - Workshops with kids, teenagers and women of the town (this at the town of Sotuta)